LaKraven/TBCEditor/README.md

 <h3>Description</h3>

-A syntax highlighting edit control with code folding, completion proposal, matching pair, minimap, sync edit, word wrap, etc. External highlighter and color scheme files are in JSON format which can be also loaded from a stream.
+A syntax highlighting edit control for RAD Studio (Delphi/C++ Builder) with code folding, completion proposal, matching pair, minimap, sync edit, word wrap, etc. External highlighter and color scheme files are in JSON format which can be also loaded from a stream.

 <h3>Build requirements</h3>